DK96-OS/changelist-init/README.md

 # Changelist-Init
 Manage your Git File and Commit Message Workflows with Changelists!

+### Requirements
+- Python 3.10 or higher.
+- pip (or similar package manager).
+- cli or bash capabilities.

 ## Introduction
 Changelist-Init is the package that gets your changelists ready to go!
 - Sync changelists with **git**.